TomPham97/LearningPython/README.md

-# LearningPython
+# Learning Python
-Contains excercises and instruction materials from the python learning journey
+This repository contains excercises and instructional materials from my python learning journey